-IMPORTANT: This manual covers only the PowerTech PlusTM Tier 3 emission-certified 4.5 and 6.8 L OEM engines listed.
-These engines meet Tier 3/Stage IIIA emission certification standards.
+IMPORTANT: This manual covers only the PowerTech PlusTM Tier 3

+PowerTech PlusTM Tier 3 emission-certified 4.5 and 6.8 L OEM engines listed.
+These engines meet Tier 3 / Stage IIIA emission certification standards.
 (This is for both the U.S. EPA and European Union Council (EU) standards.)
-For the 4.5 L Tier 3 engine, full coverage will be added when engines are available in 2006.
-Engines with mechanical controls which are non-emission certified or Tier 1/Stage I emission certified (U.S. and EU) are covered in a separate operators manual, OMRG25204.
-Engines which are Tier 2/Stage II emission-certified are covered in another manual, OMRG33324.
+Engines with mechanical controls which are non-emission certified or Tier 1 / Stage I emission certified (U.S. and EU) are covered in a separate operators manual, OMRG25204.
+Engines which are Tier 2 / Stage II emission-certified are covered in another manual.
+OMRG33324.